Visgean/Zeus/README.txt

 url - specifies the URL of the web number - Specifies the kolichetsvo bytes that enough to swing from the site to see in the downloaded your IP.

-blacklist_languages ​​[number1] [number2] ... [chisloX] - specifies a list of language codes Windows, for which the bot will always spyashem is in Safe Mode, ie it will not send the logs and statistics, but will appeal to the configuration file. chisloX - language code, for example RU - 1049, EN - 1033.
+blacklist_languages вЂ‹вЂ‹[number1] [number2] ... [chisloX] - specifies a list of language codes Windows, for which the bot will always spyashem is in Safe Mode, ie it will not send the logs and statistics, but will appeal to the configuration file. chisloX - language code, for example RU - 1049, EN - 1033.

-DynamicConfig, the values ​​prescribed in this section, the final configuration file.
+DynamicConfig, the values вЂ‹вЂ‹prescribed in this section, the final configuration file.
 Depending on your build, some details may not have value for you, all the significant parameters prescribed in the example that came with the package assembly. url_loader [url] - specifies the URL, which you can download the update bot.
 This option is relevant only if you are running the botnet new version of the bot and prescribed configuration of him for the same URL, as the old configuration, in which case the old version of the bot will start to upgrade by downloading the file specified in this record.